 F-1 Visa Advising

-International Student Programs serves as a special support system for international students at Messiah College who are here on an F-1 student visa.
-Each student in this category will meet periodically with the Director of International Students who is also a Student Exchange and Visitor Program (SEVP)designated school official (DSO).
-Your DSO is the best source for helping students to understand the particulars as well as the expectations of the Department of Homeland Security (DHS) and the Department of Immigration and Customs Enforcement (ICE), and United States Citizenship and Immigration Services relative to maintaining your ability to remain in legally in the United States.
+International Student Programs serves as a special support system for international students at Messiah College who are here as students on an F-1 visa.
+Each student in this category will meet periodically with the Director of International Students who is also a Student Exchange and Visitor Program (SEVP) designated school official (DSO).
+Your DSO is the best source for helping you understand the particulars of your visa status as well as the expectations of the Department of Homeland Security (DHS), the Department of Immigration and Customs Enforcement (ICE), and United States Citizenship and Immigration Services relative to maintaining your ability to remain in legally in the United States.

 If you have any questions or concerns about maintaining F-1 visa status, Curricular Practical Training (CPT) or Optional Practical Training (OPT), e-mail the Director of International Student Programs, Kevin Villegas, at firstname.lastname@example.org.

 Remember, to maintain your F-1 status you must …

 - Enroll as a full-time student every semester (minimum 12 credits)

 - Check in with your DSO at the beginning of every semester and within 10 days of returning from travel abroad

 - Make sure that your DSO always has photocopies of your current passport (must be valid within six months at all times), visa, and I-94 card